grzegorz914/homebridge-openwrt-control/README.md

 ## About The Plugin

 * Access Points:
-  * Control `ON/OFF` every SSID.
+  * Control `ON/OFF` all exposed SSID.
-  * Monitor with Sensors for every `SSIDs`.
+  * Contact sensor monitor for all `SSIDs`.
-* Siri can be used to switch ON/OFF SSIDs, Policy, Ports.
+* Siri can be used to switch ON/OFF SSIDs.
 * Home automations and shortcuts can be used for all functions.

 ## Configuration